Persie0/feed_finder/README.md

 # feed_finder

+(Forked from the original [feedfinder](https://github.com/marcjoha/feed_finder), which hasn't been updated in a while.)

 Extracts RSS/Atom feed links from a website.

 Supports both explicit feeds in `<link>` tags, or links mentioned in the `<body>`.